wooey/Wooey/README.md

 ## <a name="existing"></a>Installation with existing Django Projects

-    1. Add 'djangui' to INSTALLED_APPS in settings.py (and optionally, djcelery unless you wish to tie into an existing celery instance)
+    1. Add 'wooey' to INSTALLED_APPS in settings.py (and optionally, djcelery unless you wish to tie into an existing celery instance)
     2. Add the following to your urls.py:
-       `url(r'^', include('djangui.urls')),`
+       `url(r'^', include('wooey.urls')),`
-       (Note: it does not need to be rooted at your site base, you can have r'^djangui/'... as your router):
+       (Note: it does not need to be rooted at your site base, you can have r'^wooey/'... as your router):

     3. Migrate your database:
         # Django 1.6 and below: